-Chairman since the company incorporation on 25 November 2008.
-Member of Audit Committee.
+Chairman since Company incorporation on 25 November 2008.
+Member of Audit Committee and Investment and Governance Committee.

 Allan Myers is one of Her Majesty's Counsel (Queen's Counsel) in all States and Territories of Australia and a barrister in England and Papua New Guinea.
-He has a long and distinguished career in law.
-For 30 years he has practised continuously as a barrister principally in Victoria, although his professional work has led to appearances in all jurisdictions within Australia, Papua New Guinea and England.
+He has had a long and distinguished career in law.
+For 35 years he has practised continuously as a barrister, principally in Victoria, although his professional work has led to appearances in all jurisdictions within Australia, Papua New Guinea and England.

-Ms Patricia Cross AM
+Ms Patricia Cross

-Director since company incorporation on 25 November 2008.
+Director since Company incorporation on 25 November 2008.
 Member of Investment and Governance Committee.

-Patricia Cross is a non-executive Director of National Australia Bank, Qantas Airways, Murdoch Childrens Research Institute, and the Methodist Ladies College.
-She is also a Member of the Australian Financial Centre Forum Panel of Experts.
-Ms. Cross has over 25 years experience in international banking and finance in the U.S., Europe and Australia.
+Patricia Cross is a non-executive Director of National Australia Bank, Qantas Airways and the Methodist Ladies College.
+She is an Ambassador for the Australian Indigenous Education Foundation as well as an Advisory Board member of businessspectator.com.au and the Faculty of Business and Economics at Melbourne University.
+Ms. Cross has over 30 years experience in international banking and finance in the U.S., Europe and Australia.
 Ms. Cross holds a Bachelor of Science (Economics) with Honours from Georgetown University in Washington, D.C.